Tolstovku/QodenSchoolTestApp/README.md

-# QodenTasks
+# QodenSchoolTestApp
-Solutions to qoden backend school tasks and some of SchoolTestApp TODOs
+Solutions to some of SchoolTestApp TODOs